MCC code lookup: find your merchant category code

 MCCs serve a crucial purpose by standardizing transaction data, which impacts compliance, risk, and profitability across the entire payment chain.

-The MCC primarily affects interchange fees, which are the non-negotiable fees a merchant pays to accept a card.
+- For businesses: The MCC primarily affects interchange fees, which are the non-negotiable fees a merchant pays to accept a card.
 High-risk or specialized MCCs may have higher or lower fees, directly impacting a business’s processing costs and profit margins.
-It also helps determine tax reporting obligations. - For banks & payment processors
+It also helps determine tax reporting obligations.

-MCCs help acquirers and issuers track spending patterns, manage risk, and identify high-risk merchants who may be prone to higher fraud or chargeback rates.
-Issuers also use MCCs to set spending controls or restrictions on corporate and personal cards. - For consumers
+- For banks & payment processors: MCCs help acquirers and issuers track spending patterns, manage risk, and identify high-risk merchants who may be prone to higher fraud or chargeback rates.
+Issuers also use MCCs to set spending controls or restrictions on corporate and personal cards.

-Bank Negara Malaysia (BNM) uses Merchant Category Codes (MCCs) to regulate payment systems under the Payment Card Framework (PCF).
+- For regulators: Bank Negara Malaysia (BNM) uses Merchant Category Codes (MCCs) to regulate payment systems under the Payment Card Framework (PCF).
 MCCs help categorize merchants to control domestic interchange fees, assigning lower rates to sectors like government services, taxes, petrol stations, and charities.
 This promotes electronic payments, supports economic monitoring, and helps manage financial risks within the payments ecosystem.

 Common use cases of MCCs